-The first horse to actually hit the deck was Tatenan at the 12th and the only other faller on the first circuit was the well backed Colbert Station who lost Tony McCoy at the Chair.
+The first horse to fall was Tatenan at the 12th and the only other faller on the first circuit was the well backed Colbert Station who lost Tony McCoy at the Chair.

-Teaforthree (3rd) and Oscar Time (4th), who had both been in the front line for much of the race, had nothing left to give in the closing stages and faded into third and fourth respectively, behind Cappa Bleu (2nd), who followed up last year’s fourth with another fine effort here, again doing his best work at the death.
+Teaforthree (3rd) and Oscar Time (4th), who had both been in the front line for much of the race, had nothing left to give in the closing stages.
+Cappa Bleu (2nd), followed up last year’s fourth with another fine effort here, again doing his best work at the death.

-Presumably, Cappa Bleu will be back next year to try to achieve that elusive success, as will Teaforthree, who was giving plenty of weight to all those who finished the race around him.
-It is hard to conclude that his stamina gave way given his achievements over marathon trips previously, but he may be suited by a more patient ride in 2014.
+Presumably, Cappa Bleu will be back next year to achieve that elusive success, as will Teaforthree, who was giving plenty of weight to all those who finished the race around him.
+It’s hard to conclude that his stamina gave way given his achievements over marathon trips previously, but he may be suited by a more patient ride in 2014.